DeondeJager/Rscripts-for-buffalo-microsat-paper/README.md

 I use RStudio for all my R-related work: https://rstudio.com/products/rstudio/download/

-Figs 2, 3, and 4 were constructed using ggplot2 v3.3.0
+Figs 2, 3, and 4 were constructed using ggplot2 v3.3.0.
+Fig 1 and S1 Fig were constructed using base R graphics.